daviddelrom/m3cleaner/readme.md

 # 🎬 M3Cleaner

-This is a Python script that lets you **filter, enable/disable, and switch stream sources for IPTV channels** in `.m3u` playlists, while storing your preferences in a local database for future use.
+**M3Cleaner** is a Python script that lets you **manage `.m3u` IPTV playlists**: enable/disable channels, select the preferred stream for each one, and save your preferences in a local database for future use.

-> Perfect for managing custom IPTV playlists and keeping a clean, persistent channel setup!
+> Ideal for keeping your IPTV playlists clean, organized, and personalized.

 ---

 ## 📌 Features

-- ✅ **Load an M3U playlist** and analyze all unique channels (`tvg-id`).
+- ✅ **Load M3U playlists** from a local file or a remote URL.
-- 🧠 **Store your preferences** (active status and selected stream) in a local SQLite database.
+- 🧠 **Store your preferences** (channel status and selected stream) in SQLite.
+- 🧪 **Automatically add new channels** as inactive when new `tvg-id`s are detected.
-- 🔄 **Enable or disable channels** individually or in bulk.
+- 🔄 **Enable or disable channels**, individually or in bulk.
-- 🧬 **Switch between different stream sources** for the same channel.
+- 🔁 **Switch stream sources** for each channel when multiple are available.
+- 🎯 **Only one source per active channel** is included in the generated list.
+- 🎨 **Visual terminal interface** using colors for active/inactive channels.
-- 💾 **Generate a new filtered `.m3u` file** based on your preferences.
+- 💾 **Generate a new `.m3u` file** filtered based on your saved preferences.
-- ♻️ **Automatically reuse saved preferences** the next time a matching playlist is loaded.

 ---